Genivia/ugrep/README.md

     ugrep --color -y -f c++/functions myfile.cpp

+To decompress and display a gz-compressed file with `-z` and `-y`:

+    ugrep -zy '' myfile.txt.gz

 To display a hexdump of a matching line with one line of hexdump context:

     ugrep --color -C1 -UX '\xaa\xbb\xcc' a.out